 Meely became another familiar name to CU fans and opponents from 1968 to 1971.
-The sensational centerforward is CU's second all-time rebounder (971 boards, 12.1 avg.).
-In addition, Meely held a number of Big Eight scoring marks when his collegiate career ended in 1971.
-He was named an All-American for his performance during his senior campaign in which he pumped in an average of 28.0 points and hauled in 11.9 rebounds per game.
-A seven-point, 25-rebound outing against Oklahoma was one highlight of that milestone season.
-That 1971 season capped a highly successful college career for Meely, as he led the Buffs to the conference title in 1968-69.
+The sensational center-forward is CU's second all-time rebounder (971 boards, 12.1 avg.).
+In addition, Meely held a number of mance during his senior campaign in which he pumped in and assists (7th). an average of 28.0 points and hauled in 11.9 rebounds per as he led the Buffs to the conference title in 1968-69.

-The next Buff to make an impact was Wedman, a sharp-shooting forward from 1971-74.
-Wedman came to CU from Denver's Mullen High School and led the team in scoring and rebounding for two years, field goal percentage three years, and free throw percentage one year.
-Before leaving Colorado, Wedman was firmly established in the school record books.
+CU from Denver's Mullen High School and led the team in His 1,995 career points is now third overall. scoring and rebounding for two years, field goal percentage three years, and free throw percentage one year.
+Be- he suffered a broken leg that ended his collegiate career fore leaving Colorado, Wedman was firmly established in during CU's game with Oklahoma in the opening round of the school record books.

-His numbers placed him seventh in career scoring, sixth in rebounding, and he was the eighth leading field goal shooter in CU history at that time.
-After enjoying a successful 12-year stint in the NBA, Wedman concluded his professional career in 1987 with the Boston Celtics.
+sixth in rebounding, and he was the eighth leading field ond round of the 1995 NBA Draft.
+With numerous school goal shooter in CU history at that time.
+After enjoying a suc-records in tow, Boyce is remembered as one of the best cessful 12-year stint in the NBA, Wedman concluded his players in CU history. professional career in 1987 with the Boston Celtics.

-Arguably the best and most exciting Buff of the 1980s was guard Jay Humphries from 1981-84.
-While running the offense, Humphries became the school's all-time assist leader (562) and finished fourth in scoring (1,306 points, 11.7 avg.).
-His specialty, however, was defensive play.
-He finished as the Buffs' all-time leader in steals with 309 for a 2.8 average per game, and led the nation in hefts during the 1982-83 campaign with 115.
+finished as the Buffs' all-time leader in steals with 309 for a Denver.
+2.8 average per game, and led the nation in hefts during the 1982-83 campaign with 115.